Lodging Type: Banda

 Sibiloi National Park is best known for the fossil beds and museum.
 Other sites of interest include the Jarigole Pillor site, a pre-Iron Age burial complex marked by pillars of basalt, and Sibiloi Fossil Forest, a fossilised forest buried by volcanic eruption.
 Walks in the area include the Hasuma Forest Bird Walk on the river Alia, the Koobi Fora Spit Walk, a hike with plentiful birdlife and crocodiles, and the Fish Nesting Walking Tour, which provides an introduction to the geology of the area and shows some of the sites where Maeve and Richard Leakey found hominid fossils.
 The Karari Archaeological Sites are located 2 hours north of the camp, and have findings between 1.9 and 1.5 million years old.

-To request availability / quotation, add NMK Lake Turkana Koobi Fora Bandas to your shortlist.
+To find out more, or request a quotation, add NMK Lake Turkana Koobi Fora Bandas to your list of favourites.